DIRECT0R-ctrl/N9AD-Accountability-Delivery/README.md

 * Manager
 * User

-Each role has different permissions for:
+Each role has diffeerent permissions for:

 * Creating tasks
 * Submitting proofs